LukasBommes/PV-Hawk/README.md

     --gpus=all \
     -v /tmp/.X11-unix:/tmp/.X11-unix:rw \
     -v "$(pwd)":/pvextractor \
-    -v /storage-2:/storage-2 \
-    -v /home/lukas/HI-ERN-2020/PV-Segmentation-Dataset/data:/pv_segmentation_dataset \
+    -v /storage:/storage \
     -p "8888:8888" \
     pvextractor-geo \
     bash
 ```
 You can omit the `-p "8888:8888"` option if you do not plan to use jupyter lab inside the container.
-Jupyter labe is for instance needed if you want to fine-tune the Mask R-CNN model contained in this tool.
+Jupyter labe is needed for example for camera claibration or to fine-tune the Mask R-CNN model contained in this tool.

 If you encounter a "permission denied" error make the entrypoint script executable by running
 ```
 chmod +x docker-entrypoint.sh
 ```
 in the project root.

+[explain what the mapping of storage-2 in the command above means and how the user can change the command to match his own purpose]

 ### Step 2: Place IR video files